kj-ninja/grow-academy/README.md

 ## Overview

+Community platform for sharing knowledge in different science topics.
 This project is a full-stack application built using Vite for the frontend and Express.js for the backend.
 It leverages a modular structure with shared logic between the client and server.

 ## Tech Stack